Anushka1010/uva-machine-learning-25f-projects/team-14/data_usage.md

 ## Data Access
 Since we access the data directly through Roboflow via API, please contact us if you would like the key to replicate the model training.

-The data is also located in a zip file under the `data/` directory.
-However, it is not integrated into the actual model training code.